 But the threat of legal action hasn’t gone away.
 That same attorney, who represents unnamed Latino clients, told The Proclaimer he still demands the city move to district elections by 2022.

 Whether the city will comply is unknown.
 A spokesperson responded by referring back to the May council meeting.
 Mayor Bill Miranda didn’t respond to seven interview requests but said in a College of the Canyons-sponsored conversation he thinks the city is being “forced” into it.
-The council member who was mayor last year, Cameron Smythe, reiterated the city will make the move.
+The council member who was mayor last year, Cameron Smyth, reiterated the city will make the move.

 Others aren’t so sure.